Agricultural Cost-Share Grant Funding Programs

 Agricultural Cost-Share Grant Funding Program

-The District provides cost-share funding for eligible agricultural practices and equipment as part of the Agricultural Cost-Share Grant Funding Program.
-Providing enhancements to irrigation systems will assist producers in the basin achieve water savings and reduce operating costs.
+The District provides cost-share funding for eligible agricultural practices and equipment as part of the Agricultural Cost-Share Grant Funding Program to assist producers in the basin achieve water savings and reduce operating costs through irrigation system enhancements.

-In addition, improved fertilizer application technologies could reduce the total nitrogen use for corn, cotton, and peanut crops by 20 percent without a loss in productivity.
+In addition, improved fertilizer application technologies could reduce the total nitrogen use for corn, cotton, and peanut crops without a loss in productivity.

 Cover crop application deadline is September 30, 2025.